Home > MO > Gascozark

 includes what looks to be a boat launch ramp.

-new steel girder bridge has been built between the old bridge and the
+photo shows the new steel girder bridge between the old bridge and the

 I-44 bridge.
 Access to the old bridge is via intersection on both sides